MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Tableau Results/README.md

 # Tableau

 I decided to focus my data visualization on the question assigned by the stakeholders.
+My Tableau results all filter in tandem by months but default to all months, aka annual data.

 ### <strong>"How do annual members and casual riders use Cyclistic bikes differently?"</strong>